Wine Grape Cheat Sheets: Sangiovese

 Wine Grape Cheat Sheets: Gamay

 The Soundbyte: The Gamay grape—officially known as Gamay Noir à Jus Blanc—can make uncomplicated, easily drinkable, light bodied, light-colored red wines.
-It is also capable of producing richly hued, rather tannic, complex and age-worthy wines.
+It is also capable of producing richly hued, rather tannic, complex, and age-worthy wines.
 It’s a vinifera chameleon.

 One thing that we can be assured of, though, is that the grape is hearty in the vineyard.
-The grape is so prolific and high-yield that long ago it was feared that the grapes would overwhelm the vineyards of Burgundy, and too much Gamay might run the risk of damaging the reputation of the fine Pinot Noir the Burgundy region was (and is) known for.
-In order to avoid this messy complication, Philip the Bold, Duke of Burgundy in the early 1400’s banished the grape from the Kingdom and declared it to be an “evil, disloyal plant”.
+The grape is so prolific and high-yield that long ago it was feared that Gamay would overwhelm the vineyards of Burgundy, and the prolific grapes would damage the reputation of the fine Pinot Noir the Burgundy region was (and is) known for.
+In order to avoid this messy complication, Philip the Bold—then the Duke of Burgundy—banished the grape from the Kingdom and declared it to be an evil, disloyal plant.
+In a wonderful twist of fate, grape growers in Burgundy who loved the high-yield, easy-drinking wine made from Gamay were nonplussed and set up their beloved Gamay vines just a bit to the south of the vineyards of Burgundy, where the grape still reigns today.

 Typical Attributes of a Gamay Based Wine:

-• Light to medium bodied, although it can surprise you at times with a sturdy wine.
+• Light-to-medium bodied, although it can surprise you at times with a sturdy wine.

 • Crisp, lively acidity.